Bucks edge Suns 123-119 to take 3-2 lead in NBA Finals | WTOP

 The Bucks fought their way out of an early 16-point hole by flirting with the best-shooting night in NBA Finals history, but then won it by making a huge defensive play for the second straight game.

-They can win their first title since 1971 in Milwaukee on Tuesday night.
+They can win their first title since 1971 on Tuesday night in Milwaukee.

-“One more to go.
-One more to go,” Antetokounmpo said.
-“We’ve got to keep playing good basketball.”
+“Obviously we know what the deal is.
+It’s one game away from being the NBA champ,” said Antetokounmpo, whose postgame press conference was delayed because he was dehydrated.

 Booker had 40 points, his second straight 40-point game.
 But with the Suns rallying and down one with 16 seconds left, he drove into the middle and Holiday wrestled the ball out of his hands.